NeotokyoRebuild/NeotokyoRebuild.github.io/src/blog/2025-11-14/index.md

 * Players no longer have noodle arms when throwing weapons
 * Fixes to loadout related issues

+## Map changes
+ * Recompiled all background maps with the latest tools
+ * Added the env_wind entity to Marketa and Shrine
+ * Enabled 3D skybox in water reflections on all maps
+ * Various changes to Rogue:
+	 * Added ghost clips to a few areas
+	 * Opened up the handrail on Skybridge to allow recons to climb up
+	 * Fixed a bad shadow in Small Warehouse
+	 * Fixed a decal
+	 * Changed some boxes to prop_static
+	 * Raised the LOS blockers on the fence at Trees
+	 * Adjusted grate at Frame so it can be shot through properly

 ## HUD changes
 * Added a unique friendly marker for the JGR and VIP